vinhphuctadang/XTerm/README.md

 In order to take advantage of the server,

-First, start HNhu.exe (or start an x86 for 32 bit machine).
+First, start XTerm.exe (or start an x86 for 32 bit machine).
 Next, from any programming language (requires socket library supported):
 ```
-socket = new Socket ('localhost', 16472) // default HNhu port is 16472
+socket = new Socket ('localhost', 16472) // default XTerm port is 16472
 // from now on we can send and recieve via the socket
 // but watch out
 // A message is consisting of 2 parts: first 4 bytes are for message size (in byte, denote n) and next n bytes represent the message content in json format